proxectonos/simil-eval/README.md

 # Similarity Framework
-A tool for evaluating LLMs using similarity measures between embeddings.
+A tool for evaluating LLMs using similarity measures between embeddings and surprisals in sentences.

 > [!NOTE]
 > Currently, the tool is designed for use on the Cesga server.
 A standalone version for other servers will be available soon.